geeksprogramming/CPP-Projects/README.md

 - **mini-compiler**
   A simple compiler front-end that includes a lexical analyzer and recursive descent parser.
 It processes a basic programming language by tokenizing input and validating syntax.

+- **tga-image-processor**
+  A C++ program for loading, manipulating, and saving TGA images.
+Supports basic pixel operations like invert, brighten, and darken on 24-bit and 32-bit TGA formats.